-ACCSES is an elite network of over 1,200 organizations that provide exceptional services to people with disabilities across the United States.
-Our work empowers and supports individuals with disabilities to reach their full potential through self-determination.
-ACCSES is the voices for these individuals at the highest levels of government.
-Our advocacy efforts resonate throughout the halls of Congress, executive agencies, and the White House.
+As our tagline emphasizes, ACCSES proudly serves as the voice of disability service providers in Washington, D.C.
+ACCSES represents a dedicated network of community-based organizations that provide exceptional services to individuals with disabilities across the United States.
+ACCSES members empower and support individuals with disabilities to reach their full potential through self-determination.
+ACCSES amplifies the voices of its members and the individuals they serve at the highest levels of government on a broad range of issue areas including employment; residential choice; day habilitation; home and community-based services; social security asset rules; education; and aging, Alzheimer’s, and dementia.
+Our advocacy efforts, founded on the principle of expanding opportunities for individuals while leaving no one behind, resonate throughout the halls of Congress, executive agencies, and the White House.

 Our Success is Accomplished Through Ongoing Advocacy Initiatives that Matter

 - Delivering a strong and experienced voice for public policy

 - Collecting and assessing key information that directly impacts disability service providers